OWASP/threat-dragon/README.md

 [the documentation](https://www.threatdragon.com/docs/development/env.html) on this

 ### Run the application
-Start both the back-end server and the front-end application from the top directory: `npm start`
+Start both the back-end server and the front-end application from the top directory: `npm start`.
+Alternatively, the front-end and back-end can be started separately, in "watch" mode using `npm run dev:server` and `npm run dev:vue`.

 To stop the application and the back-end server, from the top directory: `npm run stop`

 With both front and back end running, access with a browser at http://localhost:8080/

 ### Stop the application
-Stop both the back-end server and the front-end application from the top directory: `npm stop`
+If using `npm start`, stop both the back-end server and the front-end application from the top directory: `npm stop`

 ### Docker
 To run Threat Dragon in a docker container, first configure your [environment using dotenv](https://www.threatdragon.com/docs/development/env.html) and run from the top directory of the project:
 - `docker build -t owasp-threat-dragon:dev .`
-- `docker run -it --rm -p 8080:8080 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`
+- `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`

 ### Contributing
 Pull requests, feature requests, bug reports and feedback of any kind are very welcome, please refer to the page for